nearai/analytics/README.md

 ### 1. Collect Metrics from Agent Runs

-Collect stats from agent runs and convert to canonical metrics format using the metrics CLI:
+Collect stats from agent runs and convert to canonical metrics format.

 ```bash
 # Transform and aggregate metrics